Skip to main content

 Annual Increase

 Employees on a final Performance Accountability and Commitment Plan during the evaluation period are not eligible for an annual increase.
 Employees on a written Performance Accountability and Commitment Plan may not be eligible for an annual increase.
-At the manager’s discretion and in consultation with the HR Consultant, an increase for an employee who has been on a Written Performance plan during the evaluation period may be considered provided they have significantly met and sustained performance expectations.
+At the manager’s discretion and in consultation with the Engagement Consultant, an increase for an employee who has been on a Written Performance plan during the evaluation period may be considered provided they have significantly met and sustained performance expectations.

 Resources Available to Employees